vincios/rsync_script/README.md

 > See below for why wee need this.

-Note that for the [way rsync works](https://stackoverflow.com/a/15701772), if the folder you want include is deeper in the source directory structure, **you must define an include line for each acestor of the required folder**.
+Note that for the [way rsync works](https://stackoverflow.com/a/15701772), if the folder you want include is deeper in the source directory structure, **you must define an include line for each ancestor of the required folder**.

 For example if your source directory is `/home/homeassistant/.homeassistant/` and the folder you want to backup is `/home/homeassistant/.homeassistant/custom_components/sonoff/`, your task will be